glycerine/spin_paxos/README.md

 wants a fault-tolerant (a minority of cluster nodes can die), write-once register, that can be contended for by any number of external clients.

-In is worth keeping in mind too that the solution comes with the following constraint: we can only tolerate a certain number of node failures at any one time.
+It is worth keeping in mind too that the solution comes with a constraint: we can only tolerate a certain number of node failures at any one time.
 Let's call this failure count F, naturally enough.
 The